 One of our key clients, Unilever is putting real emphasis and internal training behind the Impact their CMI team should have on how insights are conveyed throughout the business.

-At the start of projects, they are being pushed to think about how they are going to INSPIRE and PROVOKE people to take action from the research findings…as they believe this is currently the single biggest consumer led drawback for market success.
+At the start of projects, they are being pushed to think about how they are going to INSPIRE and PROVOKE people to take action from the research findings…as they believe this is currently the single biggest consumer-led drawback for market success.

-From Ideas to Impact…
+From ideas to impact

-In the nineties our industry was focused on moving Market Research into Insight, and challenging ourselves to think about the Why? behind the data.
+In the nineties, our industry was focused on moving Market Research into Insight, and challenging ourselves to think about the Why? behind the data.

 Today we are being challenged to look beyond both the Insight and Idea and consider what Impact the whole study can have on the business.

-How Video is being used for Impact…
+How video is being used to make an impact

-At VPI we use Video to help clients present their information with Impact.
+At VPI we use video to help clients present their information with Impact.
 But clients are also investing time and money into improving their own Presentation skills.